 This AWS Solution is an add-on that works with AWS Security Hub and provides predefined response and remediation actions based on industry compliance standards and best practices for security threats.
 It helps AWS Security Hub customers to resolve common security findings and to improve their security posture in AWS.

-The solution creates a Service Catalog Portfolio of predefined security response and remediation actions, or playbooks.
-Customers choose the individual playbooks they want to deploy in their Security Hub primary account from the AWS Service Catalog Portfolio.
-Each playbook contains the necessary custom actions, IAM roles, and Amazon CloudWatch events in addition to any Systems Manager Automation documents, AWS Lambda functions, or AWS Step Functions needed to start the remediation workflow within a single AWS account, or across multiple accounts.
+The solution creates playbooks for customers to individually choose what they want to deploy in their Security Hub primary account.
+Each playbook contains the necessary custom actions, IAM roles, and Amazon EventBridge events in addition to any Systems Manager Automation documents, AWS Lambda functions, or AWS Step Functions needed to start the remediation workflow within a single AWS account, or across multiple accounts.

 Initiate remediations and findings using custom actions in the Security Hub console.

 Easily deploy the Solution across primary and member accounts.

 Access remediation playbooks supporting standards such as the Center for Internet Security (CIS) AWS Foundations benchmarks v1.4.0 or AWS Foundational Security Best Practices (AFSBP) v1.0.0.

 Deploy a predefined set of response and remediation actions to respond to threats automatically.

 Extend the solution with custom remediation and Playbook implementations by deploying customized AWS Systems Manager automation documents and AWS IAM Roles.
 To support an entire new set of controls that is not implemented by the solution, deploy a custom Playbook.

 The diagram below presents the serverless architecture that you can build using the Solution's implementation guide and accompanying AWS CloudFormation template.